amiracat/workout-tracker/README.md

 <img width="800" alt="workout-tracker-screengrab-main" src="https://user-images.githubusercontent.com/80497167/129945087-eb52c4c0-a3b3-46bc-850f-28dabcd5b532.png">

 When you click on the Dashboard link at the top of the app, you will see charts that detail your exercise stats in a fun visual format.
+The charts will include the previous seven days of stats.

 <img width="800" alt="workout-tracker-screengrab-stats" src="https://user-images.githubusercontent.com/80497167/129945353-45a469ed-4fb6-4a29-a532-57e5c27d476a.png">